Jordan-H/Linux-Backdoor/README.md

 `./backdoor <packets> "udp and port <port>"`

-The <packets> is how many packets that will be sniffed by the backdoor before exiting.
+The &lt;packets&gt; is how many packets that will be sniffed by the backdoor before exiting.
 It can be set to 0 or -1 to be ran indefinitely.
-The <port> is the port that the backdoor will look for when it is sniffing packets to identify which packets are aimed for it.
+The &lt;port&gt; is the port that the backdoor will look for when it is sniffing packets to identify which packets are aimed for it.